Bulaki Das Kalla: Family and education

-He has done B.Sc., M.A.
-(Economics), L.L.B. and Ph.D.
+He has done BSc, MA (Economics), LLB and PhD.
 He is the son of Giridhari Lal Kalla.
 He married Shiv Kumari Kalla on 10 February 1971.
-They have two sons, Ashwani Kalla and Pawan Kalla, and two daughters, Radha and Rajani.

 Career

 Kalla began his career in 1974 as a lecturer in a B.J.S.
 Rampuriya College in Bikaner.
 Then he turned towards politics and served as an MLA from Bikaner city in the Rajasthan Legislative Assembly upon winning assembly elections five times i.e. in 1980, 1985, 1990, 1998 and 2003.

 Kalla served as the Minister for Secondary Education from 1990 and 2003 and did justice to his position with his previous experience in the education sector.
 Dr. B.D.
 Kalla was the Leader of the Opposition party from January 2004 to January 2006, as an active member of Indian National Congress in Rajasthan Legislative Assembly.
 He also served as President of Rajasthan Pradesh Congress Committee & Chairman of 4th Finance Commission.

 In 2008 Rajasthan Legislative Assembly elections, the Bikaner constituency was split into Bikaner East (Rajasthan Assembly constituency) and Bikaner West (Rajasthan Assembly constituency) after the delimitation of boundaries by the Govt.
 BD Kalla lost 2008 & 2013 elections to BJP candidate Dr. Gopal Joshi (who is also Dr. Kalla's brother-in-law).